oliviodare/oliviodare.com/pubs and talks.md

 **Invited speaker, Sociedad Española de Bioquímica y Biología Molecular, February 2.**
 “¿Qué es una publicación científica?
 Reflexiones históricas, filosóficas, y críticas.”
 Roundtable – “¿Qué es una publicación científica?
 Cómo generar una publicación científica.
 Tipos de publicaciones.
 Publicar en abierto: Open Science.
 Publicar resultados negativos.”

 ### 2020
 **Speaker, Descartes Centre for the History and Philosophy of the Sciences and the Humanities, October 29.**
 “To be a molecular scientist: Technical social responsibility in 1970s _Nature_ advertisements and leaders.”

-**Host and organiser, Journal of Trial and Error events, November 30.**   Journal Launch Online Event: Opening Issue, the Journal of Trial and Error.
+**Host and organiser, Journal of Trial and Error events, November 30.**
+Journal Launch Online Event: Opening Issue, the Journal of Trial and Error.

 **Invited speaker, Universidad Técnica de Manabí, IV Conveción Científica Internacional, October 20.**
 “Ciencia Abierta: Globalidad y Localidad.”
 Roundtable – “Sistemas latinoamericanos de indexación: ética o estética.”

 **Panellist, Open Publishing Fest, May 25.**
 “Presenting the Journal of Trial and Error.”

 **Invited speaker and panellist, University of Bern, Society Symposium, February 21.**
 “The Journal of Trial and Error meets the Early-Career Swiss Society for Neuroscience.”

 **Invited speaker, Erasmus University Rotterdam, Open Science Community RproducibiliTea meeting, February 12.**
 “ReproducibiliTea: Meet the Journal of Trial and Error.”

 ### 2019

-**Seminar organiser and presenter,** Utrecht University, November 26.
+**Seminar organiser and presenter, Utrecht University, November 26.**
 “Engaged History: Should Academia Lead to Activism?”

-**Invited speaker, Cambridge University, Laboratory of Molecular Biology, July 19.
+**Invited speaker, Cambridge University, Laboratory of Molecular Biology, July 19.**
-**“The Journal of Trial and Error.
-Publishing science in the making: trying and erring in the age of open science”
+“The Journal of Trial and Error.
+Publishing science in the making: trying and erring in the age of open science”.

-> Annual Graduate Student Symposium.
+Annual Graduate Student Symposium.

 ---

 ## journalistic pubs
-Interview (2020).
-“JOTE in conversation with researchers: Daniël Lakens.
+Interview (2020). “[JOTE in conversation with researchers: Daniël Lakens.
 Whose fault is it that science is irreproducible?
-And who the heck are metascientists?” _Journal of Trial and Error_.
+And who the heck are metascientists?](https://www.jtrialerror.com/2020/05/31/jote-in-conversation-with-researchers-daniel-lakens-whose-fault-is-it-that-science-is-irreproducible-and-who-the-heck-are-metascienists/)” _Journal of Trial and Error_.

-Interview (2020).
-“JOTE in conversation with researchers.
+Interview (2020). “[JOTE in conversation with researchers.
 How does failure arise?
-How do you deal with it? – Léa Roumazeilles.” _Journal of Trial and Error_.
+How do you deal with it? – Léa Roumazeilles.](https://www.jtrialerror.com/2020/03/05/jote-in-conversation-with-researchers-how-does-failure-arise-how-do-you-deal-with-it-lea-roumazeilles/)” _Journal of Trial and Error_.

-Blogpost (2020).
-“Open Science Symposium – Starting off with the Natural Sciences.” _Blog: the Road to Open Science_, Open Science Community Utrecht.
+Blogpost (2020). “[Open Science Symposium – Starting off with the Natural Sciences.](https://openscience-utrecht.com/open-science-symposium-starting-off-with-the-natural-sciences/)” _Blog: the Road to Open Science_, Open Science Community Utrecht.

-Editorial, with Martijn van der Meer (2019).
-“Are we facing a bigger monster?
-The Journal of Trial and Error visits Cambridge.” _Journal of Trial and Error_.
+Editorial, with Martijn van der Meer (2019). “[Are we facing a bigger monster?
+The Journal of Trial and Error visits Cambridge.](https://www.jtrialerror.com/2019/09/30/are-we-facing-a-bigger-monster-the-journal-of-trial-and-error-visits-cambridge/)” _Journal of Trial and Error_.

 Blogpost (2020).
 “Holanda Abierta.”
 Post in blog of association ‘Científicos Españoles en los Países Bajos/Spanish Scientists in the Netherlands (CENL/SWNL)’.